collierrgbsitisfise/gitum-cli/README.md

 # GITUM-CLI

-GITUM(git user namagement) - is a simple CLI tool which provide posibilty to manage multiple git users on your machine
+GITUM(git user management) - is a simple CLI tool which provide possibility to manage multiple git users on your machine.

 ### Install
 ```sh